PruvoNet/squiss-ts/source/includes/_squiss.md

   });
 ```

-Changes the visibility timeout of a message, given either the full Squiss Message object or the receipt handle string.
+Changes the visibility timeout of a message, given either [Message](#message-class) object or the receipt handle string.

 #### deleteMessage(message: Message): Promise\<void\>